 Family is as deeply woven into the fabric of my life as art.
-My husband Dave and I will celebrate our 32nd wedding anniversary this summer.
-We have five children who we consider sweet gifts from the Lord.
+My husband Dave and I will celebrate our 36th wedding anniversary this summer.
+Our five kids are now married or engaged, and we have two amazing grandkids.
 Parenting them has been much like creating art: each one requires our best effort, focused energy, and greatest creativity.
 We wouldn't have it any other way.

 Of course our dog Juno is part of the family too.
 She is a Newfypoo--part Newfoundland, part poodle.
 She has the brain of a Newfy (small) and the energy of a poodle (big), but we love her.

 A perfect moment for me is sitting on my porch couch on a rainy day, drinking coffee and eating blueberry muffins with a dear friend.
 Our conversation is rich and my dog is curled in the crook of my knee.